Whittmind History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Whittmind research.
-Another 109 words (8 lines of text) covering the years 1688, 1716, 1566, 1612 and are included under the topic Early Whittmind History in all our PDF Extended History products and printed products wherever possible.
+Another 109 words (8 lines of text) covering the years 1631, 1688, 1716, 1566, 1612, 1544 and are included under the topic Early Whittmind History in all our PDF Extended History products and printed products wherever possible.

 Whittmind Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Whittmind are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Whittmind include: Whiteman, Whitman, Wightman, Whyteman and others.

 Early Notables of the Whittmind family (pre 1700)

 Another 40 words (3 lines of text) are included under the topic Early Whittmind Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Whittmind family to Ireland

 Some of the Whittmind family moved to Ireland, but this topic is not covered in this excerpt.

 Another 58 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Whittmind family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Whittmind or a variant listed above: Robert Whiteman settled in New England in 1635; Matthew Whiteman arrived in Pennsylvania in 1733; John Whiteman settled in Philadelphia in 1741.